Physician Assistant Admissions Requirements

 The Meharry Medical College Master of Physician Assistant Sciences program participates with the Central Application Service for Physician Assistants (CASPA).
 Please refer to the application process page for instructions.
 Individuals whose applications are reviewed positively will be invited for a personal on-campus interview.
 Applicants not selected must reapply in the next CASPA application cycle.

 Currently, there are no international countries that offer reciprocity for U.S. trained Physician Assistants and that is subject to change.
 It is the responsibility of the applicant to monitor the situation.
 International students who are not U.S. permanent residents at the time of matriculation risk completing the MMC PA Program and unable to stay in the U.S. after graduation and unable to practice as a PA in their home country.
 It is the sole responsibility of the international applicant to weigh the risks when deciding to accept an offer to attend.

-- A minimum cumulative grade point average of 2.75 (A=4.0) is required.
+- A minimum science and cumulative grade point averages (GPA) of 2.75 on a 4.0 scale must be achieved.